3 Pupils per team play scratch knockout against their drawn school to play for the area Trophy.

 Teachers competition on the first day of the National Finals for Gross and Nett

 Schools knocked out in the first round may play in the plate knockout under full handicap stableford play for the area plate.
+Teams must complete the first round in order to go into the area plate.
 All players play 18 holes and add the 3 scores together to decide the winning team ( players only eligible if they have a current handicap).
 If there is a tie after 18 holes then the last players score will decide.

 Competition open to boys and girls who currently attend an Independent School